 In the end, we tallied 1,156 attendees at over 90 events around the world, well-surpassing our goal of 1,000.

 This was a project where function took precedence over form.
-While I would have appreciated more time for front-end design (the finished product was really rather bland), our careful attention to efficient service delivery meant that the program operated far more smoothly than Hopkins’.
+While I would have appreciated more time for front-end design, our careful attention to efficient service delivery and leveraging automation wherever possible meant that the program operated far more smoothly than Hopkins’.